modelica/newsletter/_2020-03/LetterFromTheBoard.md

 In 2021, the [International Modelica Conference will take place in Linköping, Sweden on Sept.
 20-22](https://2021.international.conference.modelica.org/).
 The conference is planned as a hybrid event - so both presenters as well as participants can either join physically, or remotely.
 Depending on the situation of the
-Coronavirus epidemic, the conference might also be changed to a pure online conference, if this is necessary.
+Coronavirus pandemic, the conference might also be changed to a pure online conference, if this is necessary.
 Note, the [call-for-papers page](https://2021.international.conference.modelica.org/call2021.html) is open and you are encouraged to submit **full scientific papers** and/or **extended abstracts for industrial user presentations**.
 Final deadline for the submissions is **April 26, 2021**.